 - fmax is equal to f_offsetmax minus half of the bandwidth of the measuring filter.

-For a multi-band connector inside any Inter RF Bandwidth gaps with Wgap < 2*ΔfOBUE, emissions shall not exceed the cumulative sum of the basic limits specified at the Base Station RF Bandwidth edges on each side of the Inter RF Bandwidth gap.
+For a multi-band connector inside any Inter RF Bandwidth gaps with Wgap < 2*ΔfOBUE, a combined basic limit shall be applied which is the cumulative sum of the basic limits specified at the Base Station RF Bandwidth edges on each side of the Inter RF Bandwidth gap.
 The basic limit for Base Station RF Bandwidth edge is specified in the tables subclause 6.6.4.2.1 to 6.6.4.2.4 below, where in this case:

 - f is the separation between the Base Station RF Bandwidth edge frequency and the nominal -3 dB point of the measuring filter closest to the Base Station RF Bandwidth edge.